Arrival in Rome

 Bevagna grew up as a town on the Via Flaminia, an important road running north from Rome.
 One of the two churches in the main square dates from the 12th century but down in the crypt is an earlier church, perhaps 1000 years older it is believed, tucked away underground so that Christians could practice their faith free from persecution.
 The town is divided into four parts each of which is dedicated to the production of a craft – paper, silks, metal or candles – and every year Bevagna celebrates its links with the past with a giant fair.
 During a period of 12 days the true believers of Bevagna retreat to a world of centuries past.
 They can eat no tomatoes nor potatoes since these are a product of the new world.

-Guests depart, transfers to the station at Foligno, with connections to Rome, Fiumicino Airport or throughout the rest of Italy.
+Guests depart.
+We will provide transfers to the station at Foligno, which has connections to Rome, Fiumicino Airport and throughout the rest of Italy.